Haiti honors earthquake victims after 12 years - ExBulletin

 The earthquake destroyed more than 100,000 buildings and damaged another 200,000.
 Henry said billions of dollars were spent in the name of Haiti but that no one had any clue as to where some of that money went.

-Henry, who is seeking to form a coalition government after the July 7 assassination of President Jovenel Moise in a country struggling with rising gang violence, said Haitians do not have the strength to stop natural disasters but they can put an end to the violence.
+Henry, who is seeking to form a coalition government after the July 7 assassination of President Jovenel Moise in a country plagued by a surge in gang violence, said Haitians do not have the strength to stop natural disasters but they can put an end to the violence.

 Without peace, he said, Haiti cannot rebuild its economy or democratic institutions, open schools or hold general elections scheduled for later this year.